5 of the Best Tours in Ouarzazate: Oases + Kasbahs + Desert Gorges

 Best tours from Ouarzazate

 Just 12 kilometres outside the city of Ouarzazate is the Fint Oasis, which packs immense natural beauty into its palm-dotted landscape.
 It comprises four tiny villages clustered with earthen buildings that blend seamlessly into the terrain.
-Life moves slowly here, with locals living in harmony with nature as their ancestors have for centuries.

 Meandering dirt paths wind through groves of date palms, which form a leafy green canopy that creates an ideal microclimate where plants and wildlife thrive.
-From tiny desert finches to lizards scurrying underfoot, Fint is a wonderful place to take things slow and really soak up everything around you.
+From tiny desert finches to lizards scurrying underfoot, the Fint Oasis is a wonderful place to take things slow and really soak up everything around you.

 The focal point of Fint is the life-giving wadi that flows through the mountains, bringing water and fertility.
-Hiking along its banks with the help of a local guide not only rewards you with incredible vistas but also insights into the local Amazigh culture.
-Despite the heat, there are plenty of shady rest spots to enjoy a picnic or a steaming cup of mint tea brewed the traditional way.
+Hiking along its banks with the help of a local guide not only rewards you with incredible views but also insights into the local Amazigh culture.

 “A wonderful family day in the heart of the oasis!
 A great guide, attentive, with a very good knowledge of the fauna and flora.
 Very beautiful discoveries and great landscapes!” (read more reviews here)